 Since August 25, 2017, the latest outbreak of violence in Rakhine State, Myanmar, has forced hundreds of thousands of Rohingya people to flee their homes.
 Over 1 million Rohingya have been forcibly displaced.
 More than 914,000 are currently settled on a narrow strip of hilly land below the city of Cox’s Bazar, Bangladesh.
 Over half of the Rohingya refugees living in Cox’s Bazar are children.

-In 2021, this humanitarian emergency will enter its fifth year, with the global pandemic further complicating an already-complex situation.
-Here are 5 things to know about the Rohingya crisis in 2021.
+In 2022, this humanitarian emergency will turn five, with the global pandemic further complicating an already-complex situation.
+Here are 5 things to know about the Rohingya crisis in 2022.

 1. This isn’t an isolated crisis for the Rohingya

-The Rohingya are a predominantly minority ethnic group, many of whom have lived in Myanar’s Rakhine State for generations.
+The Rohingya are a stateless, predominantly minority ethnic group, many of whom have lived in Myanmar’s Rakhine State for generations.
 Over time, many families migrated to Rakhine from Bengal, an area encompassing parts of India and all of Bangladesh.

 Without recognition as citizens or permanent residents of the country, the Rohingya have limited access to education, jobs, and health services, resulting in chronic poverty and marginalization.
 Violence targeting the Rohingya in Myanmar over the last several decades has driven hundreds of thousands to neighboring countries, most notably in 1978, 1991-92, and 2016.
 Some return, many have lived for decades in areas like Cox’s Bazar, Bangladesh.